About Mechanized Access

-With plenty of space for wheelchairs, walkers, strollers and bikes, the glass enclosed funicular will descend from the top of the bank to a promenade above the valley floor.
+With plenty of space for wheelchairs, walkers, strollers, and bikes, the glass-enclosed funicular will descend from the top of the bank to a promenade above the valley floor.
 The funicular will fit up to 20 people and can accommodate different configurations of bikes, trailers, strollers, and specialized equipment like wheelchairs or mobility scooters.

 The steps and the funicular will land on a promenade, which includes a grassy seating area with benches for people to stop and enjoy the views.
-The promenade is designed to accommodate both through-traffic and citizens wanting to eat lunch, watch the sunset, or perhaps take in the Canada Day fireworks!
+The promenade is designed to accommodate both through-traffic and citizens wanting to eat lunch, watch the sunset, or take in the Canada Day fireworks!

 The elevator is an essential part of creating accessible, barrier-free access to the river valley.
-From the bridge, an elevator and a staircase will connect the Mechanized River Valley Access to the existing trail system and Louise McKinney Park, the Low Level Bridge and the Rossdale/River Crossing area.
+From the bridge, an elevator and a staircase will connect the Mechanized River Valley Access to the existing trail system and Louise McKinney Park, the Low Level Bridge, and the Rossdale/River Crossing area.

 What does mechanized access mean?

-In order to ensure this accessibility, the project includes an outdoor elevator and a funicular.
+In order to ensure accessibility, the project includes an outdoor elevator and a funicular.
 A funicular is a cable propelled system that can haul one or two cars over an inclined track.
-The outdoor elevator would be located at the base of the project and will allow citizens to connect to the existing trail system.
+The outdoor elevator will be located at the base of the project and will allow citizens to connect to the existing trail system.

 Why was a funicular chosen?